Credible leaders are simply...incredible!

 These traits are not limited to those who hold a leadership position.
 They apply to everyone.
 But the leader who consistently models these traits achieve extraordinary results.

 Being well versed in your "craft" or area of expertise is a must for every leader.
-They are competent from a technical/functional standpoint AND they are emotionally intelligent.
+Credible leaders are competent from a technical/functional standpoint AND they are emotionally intelligent.

 They understand that they do not know everything, nor do they need to.
-They have the ability to leverage the expertise of their team to achieve desired outcomes.
+So, they don't feel compelled to be a know it all.
+They have the ability to recognize and leverage the expertise of their team to achieve desired outcomes.

 Credible leaders are life-long learners; they know there is always something new to learn or ways to view situations with new eyes.

-It is the ability to remain cool under pressured, not easily rattled when things do not turn out as planned.
+Developing my ability to remain cool under pressure, not get easily rattled when things did not turn out as planned took time, intention and practice.
+Lots of practice.

-I really like the way David Shields defines character.
+I really like the way David Brooks defines character.
 It is the best description I have heard thus far.
 He says, "Character is unfakeable goodness."

 Character is who you are, your true self; the real you inside; the person you are at your core.
 It comprises your motives and intent, the condition of your heart.